-Anthony Reuben, in a BBC News item entitled 'Most popular baby names Amelia and Oliver' (15th August), wrote that
+Anthony Reuben, in a BBC News item called 'Most popular baby names Amelia and Oliver' (15th August, 2016), wrote that

 “some people have added up the spellings of Muhammad to put it in first place on the list”.